Sea-Horse (folktale): The Bewitched Camel

 In a variant collected from a Syrian refugee and published in 2015 with the title The Bewitched Camel, a woodcutter finds a camel that produces golden eggs in the forest and brings it home.
 One day, he brings the camel to the market and it falls in love with the princess.
 The camel asks the woodcutter's wife to ask for the hand of the princess, but the king demands he fulfills two tasks first: to bring extraordinary things and to build a castle overnight.
 The camel does and marries the princess.
 On the wedding night, the camel reveals he is a bewitched prince, and that his secret must stay between them.
 One day, the camel-prince fights in a war to defend the kingdom.
 The princess's sisters mock her marriage and she tells them the truth.
 The camel-prince disappears.
 She is advised by the minister to build a hammam (a public bathhouse), where everyone shall share stories.
 One day, a poor widow comes to the bathhouse and tells a story about a man coming out of the earth near a tree at night with three apples, lamenting over a lover who betrayed him.
 The princess notices it is her husband and goes to the place the widow described.
 She sees the earth cracking open and a prince comes out of it.
 She embraces him and he tells her that the witch cursed him to live underground.
 He takes her to the witch and she pretends to be a maid.
-The witch orders her to sweep her house with a beaded broom and not lose any bead, and to carry a heavy closed box to her sister's house in another country, which the princess accomplishes with the camel-prince's help: in the latter, while the wife rests a bit, the box opens on its own and snakes and monkeys leap out of it; her husband comes, draws the animals back into the box and closes it.
+The witch orders her to sweep her house with a beaded broom and not lose any bead, and to carry a heavy closed box to her sister's house in another country, (Note: A motif that appears tale type ATU 425B is that the heroine must travel to another witch's house and fetch from there a box or casket she must not open.
+German folklorist Hans-Jörg Uther remarked that these motives ("the quest for the casket" and the visit to the second witch) are "the essential feature" of the subtype.) which the princess accomplishes with the camel-prince's help: in the latter, while the wife rests a bit, the box opens on its own and snakes and monkeys leap out of it; her husband comes, draws the animals back into the box and closes it.
 Lastly, the witch decides to marry the camel-prince and orders the princess to dance at their wedding.
 As per the camel-prince's advice, the princess asks for a lantern and a wick to dance with, which, during the wedding, the camel-prince takes and throws it at the witch.
 They vanquish her and return to the princess's castle.